fraud-intelligence-limited/fil-documentation/src/Tutorials/Signing_transactions.md

 To sign a transaction, you need to provide the following input data: the public key and private key of the [*Iroha 2 key pair*](https://github.com/soramitsu/orillion-docs/blob/develop/manual/manual.rst#iroha2-key-pair), and an unsigned transaction.

+[//]: # (FIXME dead link to iroha key pair)

 When you sign a transaction, the expected output is a transaction content, and the signed result is a string in the Hex format.
-You can use [*any Iroha SDK available*](../../index.md#what-is-iroha-2) to sign a transaction.
+You can use [*any Iroha SDK available*](/index.md#what-is-iroha-2) to sign a transaction.

 The following example shows how to sign a transaction using the Kotlin/Java Iroha SDK: